reneesaks/psback/README.md

 1. Build using maven goal: `mvn clean package -P <choose-your-environment-here>` and execute the resulting artifact in target folder as follows `java -jar <filename>.jar` or
 2. On Unix/Linux based systems: run `mvn clean package -P <choose-your-environment-here>` then run the resulting jar in target folder as any other executable `./<filename>.jar`

+To skip tests specify `-DskipTests` in command line.

 ## Running using the Maven plugin

 The Spring Boot Maven plugin includes a run goal which can be used to quickly compile and run your application.
 Applications run in an exploded form just like in your IDE.